-What I intend to add to this chain of events is a semi-voluntary step7 achieved by a neurocognitive brain network, that logically and operationally connects the first involuntary step and the final psychedelic experience.
-This intermediate step will be seen to be the only important effect that is truly and logically, and pharmaceutically caused by the psychedelic drug.
+to be the principal, and perhaps only important effect that is logically and pharmaceutically caused by the psychedelic drug.
 And, it will be seen to be the very type of operation that could lead to such a wealth of "Varieties of Psychedelic Experience" - see the next paragraph here.

-We have, then, for the purported psychedelic "effects" the following list:
+We have, then, for the purported "psychedelic effects" the following list, as well as those mentioned in the opening quotation of this essay:

 LSD and peyote are potent psycho-chemicals that alter and expand the human consciousness.
-Even the briefest summation of the psychological effects of these drugs would have to include the following: Changes in visual, auditory, tactile, olfactory, gustatory, and kinesthetic perception; changes in experiencing time and space; changes in the rate and content of thought; body image changes; hallucinations; vivid images-eidetic images-seen with the eyes closed; greatly heightened awareness of colour; abrupt and frequent mood and affect changes; heightened suggestibility; enhanced recall or memory; depersonalization and ego dissolution; dual, multiple, and fragmentized consciousness; seeming awareness of internal organs and processes of the body; upsurge of unconscious materials; enhanced awareness of linguistic nuances; increased sensitivity to nonverbal cues; sense of capacity to communicate much better by nonverbal means, sometimes including the telepathic; feelings of empathy; regression and "primitivization"; apparently heightened capacity for concentration;
+Even the briefest summation of the psychological effects of these drugs would have to include the following: Changes in visual, auditory, tactile, olfactory, gustatory, and kinesthetic perception; changes in experiencing time and space; changes in the rate and content of thought; body image changes; hallucinations; vivid imageseidetic images-seen with the eyes closed; greatly heightened awareness of colour; abrupt and frequent mood and affect changes; heightened suggestibility; enhanced recall or memory; depersonalization and eqo dissolution; dual, multiple, and fragmentized consciousness; seeming awareness of internal organs and processes of the body; upsurge of unconscious materials; enhanced awareness of linguistic nuances; increased sensitivity to nonverbal cues; sense of capacity to communicate much better by nonverbal means, sometimes including the telepathic; feelings of empathy; regression and "primitivization"; apparently heightened capacity for concentration; magnification of character traits and psychodynamic processes; an apparent nakedness of psychodynamic processes that makes evident the interaction of ideation, emotion, and perception with one another and with inferred unconscious processes; concern with philosophical, cosmological, and religious questions; and, in general, apprehension of a world that has slipped the chains of normal categorical ordering, leading to an intensified interest in self and world and also to a range of responses moving from extremes of anxiety to extremes of pleasure.
+These are not the only effects of the psychedelic drugs...